 The price might be a bit higher compared to what you would have spent in Uganda but it’s worth it.

-Why go on Rwanda safaris?
+Why go on Rwanda safari holidays?

 Your main reason to go on a Rwanda safari should be primates and mountain gorilla trekking in particular.